-Week Tasks 1 - 2 Email Confirmation Form to Industrial Training Coordinator and cc to the Industrial Training support staff.
-Refer to the Industrial Training website of FCSIT to get the names and emails of the Industrial Training Coordinator and support staff.
+WEEK TASKS 1 - 2 Submit the Confirmation Form in the career portal.
 6 Check the name of the Faculty Supervisor that has been assigned to the student at the Industrial Training website of FCSIT.
-Remind the Company Supervisor to email Plan of Tasks to the Faculty Supervisor and cc to the support staff, latest by Week 6.
-1 - 8 Prepare First Log Book by filling in the daily log and weekly tasks summary.
-Log Book has to be verified by the Company Supervisor on a weekly basis.
-9 Email scanned First Log Book (comprising Week 1 to 8) to the Faculty Supervisor and cc to the support staff, latest by 5pm, Friday of Week 9.
-10 - 11 Receive feedback from the Faculty Supervisor for the First Log Book.
-9 - 16 Prepare Second Log Book by filling in the daily log and weekly tasks summary.
-Log Book has to be verified by the Company Supervisor on a weekly basis.
-17 Email scanned Second Log Book (comprising Week 9 to 16) to the Faculty Supervisor and cc to the support staff, latest by 5pm, Friday of Week 17.
-18 - 19 Receive feedback from the Faculty Supervisor for the Second Log Book.
+Remind the Company Supervisor to complete the Plan of Tasks and submit in the career portal.
+1 - 8 Prepare First Logbook by filling in the daily log and weekly tasks summary.
+Logbook must be verified by the Company Supervisor on a weekly basis.
+9 Submit scanned First Logbook (comprising Week 1 to 8) in the career portal, latest by 5pm, Friday of Week 9.
+9 - 16 Prepare Second Logbook by filling in the daily log and weekly tasks summary.
+Logbook has to be verified by the Company Supervisor on a weekly basis.
+17 Submit scanned First Logbook (comprising Week 1 to 8) in the career portal, latest by 5pm, Friday of Week 17.
 21 - 24 Liaise with the Faculty Supervisor to arrange for his/her visit to the company.
-Conduct presentation on industrial training undergone and show Log Book during the supervisor's visit.
+Conduct presentation on industrial training undergone and show Logbook during the supervisor's visit.
 Introduce Company Supervisor(s) to Faculty Supervisor.
-Last week of training Remind the Company Supervisor to email a scanned Evaluation Form 2A which has been completed to the Faculty Supervisor and cc to the support staff.
+Last week of training Remind the Company Supervisor to complete company supervisor evaluation in the career portal.
 The marks given in the evaluation form are confidential and should not be released to the student.